RebeccaColquhoun/rebeccacolquhoun.github.io/sharingWork.md

 * I presented my plans for my DPhil project at the 2021 COMET Student Meeting.
 (January 2021)

-* I have been awarded a Seismological Society of America Travel Grant to present my work from my masters' at the 2021 Annual Meeting.
+* I have been awarded a Seismological Society of America Travel Grant to present the work from my masters' at the 2021 Annual Meeting.
 This covers the full cost of registration.
 (Award: January 2021, Meeting: April 2021).
-Talk title: _Investigating Earthquake Nucleation: what do foreshocks, aftershocks and sequences tell us?_
+Talk title: [_Investigating Earthquake Nucleation: what do foreshocks, aftershocks and sequences tell us?_](https://www.youtube.com/watch?v=eLF_2_-zKck) I was awarded a [Student Presentation Award] (https://www.seismosoc.org/awards/student-awards/) for my talk.

 * I gave a poster presentation at the 2021 Student Seismology Workshop.
 Poster title: _Detecting Earthquake Nucleation with Phase Coherence_